ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.1.3 =
+* remove unnecessary token check; fixes "A problem occurred while trying to deliver your report.
+That's all we know" issue with caching plugins enabled
+* fix custom post types support
+* multisite: add option for new blogs to inherit main site settings (shown only on multisite installations)
+* add an option to disable Mistape caption at the bottom of post
+* add hook to allow custom front end output logic (for example, disable Mistape for specific pages/categories/tags or other conditions)
+* javascript: remove Classie library
+* various internal code improvements

 = 1.1.2 =
 * set maximum z-index for dialog to evade see-through effect on some themes
 * fix errors on multisite installation